Accelerating the variational quantum eigensolver using parallelism: Experimental results

 One way of making full use of the quantum computer is to use a maximum-weight perfect matching graph algorithm based on a graph of the device connectivity and reported CZ fidelities.
 For the Aspen-M-1 device, such an algorithm selects 39 pairs as missing connections on the device do not allow use of all 80 qubits.
 Although the perfect matching algorithm makes maximum use of the qubits on the device, it may be preferable to use a smaller, but more carefully selected, number of qubits.
 Throughout this work we use a ``greedy'' method of selecting pairs where we pick the pair with the best CZ fidelity, remove that pair from the list of qubits, and repeat.
 This greedy pair selection typically selects a maximum of 33 pairs on Aspen-M-1 (an example of this is demonstrated in Figure~\ref{fig:aspenm1}), but is more flexible as we can pick how many pairs we want to select, or which CZ fidelity to cap the pair selection at.

 In Figure~\ref{fig:parallel_benchmark} we put greedy pair selection in practice up to 33 pairs by running the same circuit and averaging the expectation of $\mean{H_C}$.
 The average error gets worse as more pairs are added, but by using TFLO, the error stays low up to 20-25 pairs.
-This behaviour seems to be due to the fact that we are adding pairs with worse fidelities rather than other factors such as cross-talk -- see Figure~\ref{fig:all_pairs_heatmap} in the Appendix for a more detailed analysis.
+This behaviour seems to be due to the fact that we are adding pairs with worse fidelities rather than other factors such as crosstalk -- see Figure~\ref{fig:all_pairs_heatmap} in the Appendix for a more detailed analysis.
+For larger and longer circuits, crosstalk will likely play a more dominant role~\cite{AshSaki2020}, and the selection of the groups of qubits will need to take this into account~\cite{Niu2021}.